Henry James

 Henry James OM (15 April 1843 – 28 February 1916) was an American-British author.
 He is regarded as a key transitional figure between literary realism and literary modernism, and is considered by many to be among the greatest novelists in the English language.
-He was the son of Henry James Sr. and the brother of philosopher and psychologist William James and diarist Alice James.
+He was the son of theologian Henry James Sr. and the brother of philosopher and psychologist William James and diarist Alice James.

-He is best known for his novels dealing with the social and marital interplay between émigré Americans, English people, and continental Europeans.
-Examples of such novels include The Portrait of a Lady, The Ambassadors, and The Wings of the Dove.
-His later works were increasingly experimental.
+He is best known for his novels dealing with the social and marital interplay between émigré Americans, the English, and continental Europeans, such as The Portrait of a Lady.
+His later works, such as The Ambassadors, The Wings of the Dove and The Golden Bowl were increasingly experimental.
 In describing the internal states of mind and social dynamics of his characters, James often wrote in a style in which ambiguous or contradictory motives and impressions were overlaid or juxtaposed in the discussion of a character's psyche.
-For their unique ambiguity, as well as for other aspects of their composition, his late works have been compared to impressionist painting.
+For their unique ambiguity, as well as for other aspects of their composition, his late works have been compared to Impressionist painting.

 His novella The Turn of the Screw has garnered a reputation as the most analysed and ambiguous ghost story in the English language and remains his most widely adapted work in other media.
-He also wrote other highly regarded ghost stories.
+He wrote other highly regarded ghost stories, such as "The Jolly Corner".

 James published articles and books of criticism, travel, biography, autobiography, and plays.
-Born in the United States, James largely relocated to Europe as a young man, and eventually settled in England, becoming a British citizen in 1915, a year before his death.
+Born in the United States, he spent much of his life abroad.
+James largely relocated to Europe in his thirties, and eventually settled in England, becoming a British citizen in 1915, a year before his death.
 James was nominated for the Nobel Prize in Literature in 1911, 1912, and 1916.
+Jorge Luis Borges said "I have visited some literatures of East and West; I have compiled an encyclopedic compendium of fantastic literature; I have translated Kafka, Melville, and Bloy; I know of no stranger work than that of Henry James."

 Life

 Early years, 1843–1883

-James was born at 21 Washington Place in New York City on 15 April 1843.
+James was born at 21 Washington Place (facing Washington Square) in New York City on 15 April 1843.
 His parents were Mary Walsh and Henry James Sr. His father was intelligent and steadfastly congenial.
-He was a lecturer and philosopher who had inherited independent means from his father, an Albany banker and investor.
+He was a lecturer and philosopher who had inherited independent means from his father, William James, a farmer from Corkish, County Cavan, Ireland, who had emigrated to Albany and became the second richest man in the state after John Jacob Astor through banking and real estate.
 Mary came from a wealthy family long settled in New York City.
 Her sister Katherine lived with her adult family for an extended period of time.
 Henry Jr. was one of four boys, the others being William, who was one year his senior, and younger brothers Wilkinson (Wilkie) and Robertson.
 His younger sister was Alice.
 Both of his parents were of Irish and Scottish descent.